 I am claustrophobic but never felt scared in the mine.
 It is well kept up, lit, and ventilated, so it shouldn’t be a problem for most people.

 When you exit, you are at the base of the scenic view.

 At the back of the town is a short little hill you can walk up that gives you a great view of the town below.
 This area can also be accessed from where the mine exit is as well.
 If it is hot, make sure you know there is no shade here, but that doesn’t stop it from being a great view.

-My favorite place in the town for photography is the old historic school house.
-This place is nestled under the mountain that has the Calico sign on it and that makes it a great place to take pictures.
+My favorite place in the town for photography is the old historic schoolhouse.
+This site is nestled under the mountain that has the Calico sign on it, and that makes it a great place to take pictures.